 We'll be back after this.

-The last one's really uh actually the first the the the last one here is not from CNN, it's from CBS this morning.
+The last one's really, actually, the last one here is not from CNN.

-Uh but after after Bono said that you know it was really not about charity, it's about getting people around the world to pay higher taxes and the money going to Africa.
+It's about getting people around the world to pay higher taxes and the money going to Africa.

-Anderson Cooper last night said, Well, how does America stack up in your estimation?
+Anderson Cooper last night said, well, how does America stack up in your estimation?

-Because I mean, what Americans will say, what this administration will say is look, we've done more for Africa than any American president.
+Because, I mean, what Americans will say, what this administration will say is, look, we've done more for Africa than any American president.

 That's what the Bush White House is saying.